lambduh/lambduh-transform-s3-event/README.md

 }
 ```

-This module takes s3 Event JSON and returns the source bucket and key of the event, either by attaching `.srcBucket` and `.srcKey` to a passed options object, or by creating a new options object if none is passed.
+This module takes S3 Event JSON and returns the source `bucket` and `key` of the event, either by attaching `.srcBucket` and `.srcKey` to a passed options object, or, if none is passed, by creating a new one.